Common symptoms of illness. Check with your vet:

 They are affectionate with their families although can be aloof with strangers.
 They normally get on well with other dogs in the household but cat owners should exercise caution although many are said to tolerate or even take to cats or small dogs.
 Because of their nature as sprinters, greyhounds have relatively low endurance and their conditioning need to be slowly build up if you’d like to take him jogging.

 Greyhounds rarely bark.
 The joke goes that greyhounds are good watchdogs: they watch thieves carry your stuff away.
 They are relatively small eaters and will therefore not cost a lot to feed.
-Grooming is very easy, a brush once a week is enough, and they don’t have much body odor nor do they shed.
+Grooming is very easy, a good brush once a week is enough.
+They don’t have much body odor but like most short haired dogs do shed a little.

 Ailments: